RachelAlcraft/TrivialDivergence/README.md

 ### Alcraft-Williams Association
 This implements the Alcraft-Williams Association for finding associations in non-linear multi-dimensional data.
 It has a particular advantage in being able to identify associations in sinusoidal data.

+### Install
+It is installed on Test PyPi and can installed with

+pip install -i https://test.pypi.org/simple/ nDimAssociations-pkg-RachelAlcraft